BinSquare/ERA/README.md

-# ERA Agent - Sandbox to run AI generated code
+# ERA - Sandbox to run AI generated code.

-Run untrusted or AI-generated code locally inside microVMs that behave like containers for great devX, 200ms launch time, and better security.
+Run untrusted or AI-generated code locally with the security guarantees of microVM and ease of use from containers.

 There's a managed cloud layer through cloudflare, globally deployed Worker/API, jump to [cloudflare/README.md](cloudflare/README.md).